saucelabs/sauce-docs/docs/hosted-orchestration/running-tests.md

     saucectl run
   ```

-  You should receive a successful output that looks like
+  You should receive a successful output that looks like:

   ```bash
   ⚡  saucectl run